 DMI is an American company that began manufacturing professional dart equipment in 1976.
 They have since expanded to include dealing in Prince table tennis equipment.
 Prince may be better known as a tennis name, but they make table tennis tables and accessories for every caliber of player.

 Joola is the major German manufacturer of table tennis equipment.
-Joola has sponsored the 2004 Olympics, Global Junior Program, the World Cup, and also some of the European Championship Qualifying Tournaments.
+Joola has sponsored the 2004 Olympics, Global Junior Program, the World Cup, and some of the European Championship Qualifying Tournaments.

 The history of TIBHAR can be traced back to the sports school founded in 1959 in Saarbrücken (the capital of Saarland, Germany).
-Internationally renowned table tennis coach and former world-class table tennis player, Tibor Harangozo, opened an international table tennis course in this location.
+Internationally renowned table tennis coach and former world-class table tennis player Tibor Harangozo opened an international table tennis course in this location.

-In 1969, Tibor Harangozo started the company and named the company as TIBHAR.
+In 1969, Tibor Harangozo started the company and named the company TIBHAR.
 “Tib” and “Har” are the first 3 initial characters of his name.

 729 is the earliest enterprise in China to develop rubber for table tennis rackets.

 In 1972, China’s first viscous rubber was developed with the perfect combination of “elasticity” and “friction,” called the Friendship 729.
 729 has since embarked on a glorious historical stage.

 With this advantage, 729 has achieved many glorious careers of the older generation of table tennis stars, such as Deng Yaping, Wang Nan, Liu Guoliang, etc.

 Today’s 729 table tennis brand is not as famous.
 The company focuses on the low-end market.
 The price of the equipment offered by the company is low.
 The performance is enough to meet the needs of junior table tennis enthusiasts.

 The company was founded in 1986.
 It is a company owned by the China Sporting Goods Federation and the China Table Tennis Association Equipment Committee.